Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 12.39.47 UTC
+- WIB: Jumat, 1 Agustus 2025 13.48.13 UTC
-- WITA: Jumat, 1 Agustus 2025 13.39.47 UTC
+- WITA: Jumat, 1 Agustus 2025 14.48.13 UTC
-- WIT: Jumat, 1 Agustus 2025 14.39.47 UTC
+- WIT: Jumat, 1 Agustus 2025 15.48.13 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The only place you find success before work is in the dictionary."

-Kategori: technology
+Kategori: motivational